 The Inactives(1) group is in respect of contributors who have ceased to be members and have not received an entitlement from the Fund, but for whom salary or contribution information is available.
 We have valued these members assuming they receive either an immediate refund of contributions (if less than 10 years membership, or with a salary of nil or \$1) or are entitled to a deferred pension (if more than 10 years membership and have a salary).
-The liability in respect of the members entitled to a deferred pension has been valued using the same method as that used for the 30 June 2016 statutory valuation, i.e. commencement of pension from the later of current age and age 51 and no mortality in deferment.
+The liability in respect of the members entitled to a deferred pension has been valued assuming commencement of the pension from the later of current age and age 50, and no mortality in deferment.

-When valuing the liability for these deferred pensions we have increased the salary amount provided in the administration data file to allow for indexation from the date of suspension of membership to 30 June 2017, based on the actual increase in the CPI for the relevant period.
-We then allow for indexation from 30 June 2017 to the date of commencement of the pension using the assumed future rates of CPI increase.
+When valuing the liability for these deferred pensions we have increased the salary amount provided in the administration data file to allow for indexation from the date of suspension of membership to 30 June 2018, based on the actual increase in the CPI for the relevant period.
+We then allow for indexation from 30 June 2018 to the date of commencement of the pension using the assumed future rates of CPI increase.

-The assumption that all inactive members with less than 10 years membership receive an immediate lump sum has the effect of bringing forward benefits that will, in practice, not be paid until later years and leads to a spike in the projected benefit payment amount for the 2017/18 year.
+The assumption that all inactive members with less than 10 years membership receive an immediate lump sum has the effect of bringing forward benefits that will, in practice, not be paid until later years and leads to a spike in the projected benefit payment amount for the 2018/19 year.
 Similarly, those inactive members with more than 10 years membership who are over the eligibility age to receive an immediate pension, are assumed to begin receiving the pension immediately.

 The Inactives(2) group is in respect of contributors who ceased active membership prior to full computerisation of Fund membership records, but includes contributors for whom no reliable valuation data is available.
-We have taken an approach consistent with that used for the 30 June 2016 statutory valuation and have not valued these members for this valuation, on the basis that these members appear to have very little service and so their liabilities are likely to be covered by the prudent assumptions used in valuing the Inactives(1) group, described above.
+We have taken an approach consistent with that used for the 30 June 2017 statutory valuation and have not valued these members for this valuation, on the basis that these members appear to have very little service and so their liabilities are likely to be covered by the prudent assumptions used in valuing the Inactives(1) group, described above.